jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you have to buy a home, who would you ask to inspect it?
 A builder, carpenter, engineer?
 Or a consultant, reporter, executive?

-Most everyone asks the people who actually build homes.
-Day in and day out these are the people who feel the pain of work, and live to solve that pain with better tools and expertise.
-Yet, at so many of franchised coffee shops, city bus routes, hospital cleaning departments, it's often the second "professional" group making all the decisions.
+I think most us ask the people who actually build homes.
+Day in and day out these are the persons who feel the pain of work, and live to solve that pain with better tools and expertise.
+Yet, at so many of our franchised coffee shops, city bus routes, hospital cleaning departments, it's the second "professional" group making all the decisions.
 That's a silly thing in the era of mass-collaboration, because frontline pain is a gold mine of knowledge and experience.

-Once we embrace the era of mass-collaboration, "mom and pop" stores and small businesses will have a resurgence.
+Once we discard old ideologies, embrace the era of mass-collaboration with the "click" of a new philosophy, Mom and Pop stores and small businesses will have a resurgence.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, repairmen happily working on a new and empowered Main Street.
 Each using frontline pain, and Techvolution, to evolve better ways to work in the Internet Age.

 ## You Can't to Work at Blockbuster, And Use Netflix Forever

 Everyone knows the world is changing.
-We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
+We hear a lot of the computerization of work, the growth of Artificial Intelligence and Robotics and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today, and the workers inside often think they'll be there forever; even though they watch Netflix every night.

 Just keep in mind, eventually society gets just as sick paying for your Blockbuster, as it did the original one.

-Oh, and discount hunting, sales events, Black Friday, is also going away—for the straightforward reason that deals are paid for by workers working for nothing.
+Oh, and discount hunting, sales events, Black Friday marathan, is also going away—for the straightforward reason that deals are paid for by workers working for nothing.
 Deals were a good thing in the era of mass-production, because buying more meant the price per unit goes down for everybody.
-But in the era of mass-collaboration player gods want to make quality products, live a life, and not over produce garbage.
+But in the era of mass-collaboration Main Street wants to make quality products, live a life, and not over-produce garbage.

-This isn't happening now already.
-Netflix is one price all the time because it's not trying to oversell DVDs.
-In the Internet Age, everyone is frees from finding, or producing.
-And we'll be happier because of it.
+Deal-hunting is basically frontline workes kicking each other in their own paychecks.
+A happy Main Street will charge a fair price and go home to see the family.

 ## Traffic Has Different Solutions

 The Industrial Age's levers of power were very generic.
 Education meant schools, textbooks, teachers.
 Health care meant hospitals, nurses, doctors.
 Transportation meant vehicles, roads, and airports.

-If we wanted to improve education, health-care, transportation it meant buying more because in the era of mass-production more was always better.
+If we wanted to improve these areas, it meant buying or building more.
+In the era of mass-production more was always better.

 Keep that in mind as we adapt ourselves to the Internet Age.
-More spending for school textbooks, hospital beds, roadways are not always good things.
+More spending for school textbooks, hospital beds, or roadways are not always good things.
 In fact, they're often signs we're sticking with "Woodstock" 1969 lifestyle, instead of thinking up more efficient ways to live our lives.

 ![Frontline movies full](/img\diagrams\traffic.jpg)
 _I don't have to tell you where this is, because it's everywhere.
 More roads doesn't solve our transportation problems.
 Thinking it does, only limits your options as a player god._

-## Hastag Techvolution
+## #Techvolution, #HappyLife

 Techvolution requires people to become "player gods".
 It may sound high minded, but in reality it's just living life understanding the consequences of our actions.
 It's not unheard of; in fact we're always improving ourselves.
 We already learned how Abolitionism ended slavery, but we also did a great job cleaning up society with Environmentalism in the 1960s, and attacking drunk driving and homophobia in the 1980s and 1990s.
+Today the sustainability culture is helping make people more eco-aware.
 Each of these movements made us happy in the end.

-Millions today Tweet, Post, and Hastag stuff about home renovations, all-inclusive vacations, college graduations.
-We do these things because other people care to know.
+Millions today Tweet, Post, and Hastag about home renovations, all-inclusive vacations, college graduations because other people care to know.
 Upgrading our society to the Internet Age requires the same communication.
-Just about new stuff like being debt free, installing solar panels, opening a new small-business.
+Just about stuff like being debt free, installing solar panels, opening a new small-business.

 And we should happily let the people know, because it's their society you're improving.

-## The Era of Mass-Collaboration Is Already Here
+## The Era of Mass-Collaboration Is Already Seeded

 While the antagonists are fighting it, the Internet Age and its era of mass-collaboration is already here and growing.
 I included some collaboration projects below.
 Not only should you take a minute to try them out, you should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.